 - Malicious Misnaming: After Nabla spills Alef's embarrassing secret, Glue proceeds to call him "Aleph" (AH-lef) every chance she gets.

 - The Alliance: Forms a "bro-liance" alongside Alef and Frisbee after the former got thrown out of leadership by Nabla.

 - Twin Threesome Fantasy: In a rare G-rated instance, Ketchup is equally interested in Orange and Yellow Food Dye who also reciprocates his feelings and don't mind sharing him.

 Voiced by: zoomiA leek stalk that has trouble taking a leak.
 Unfortunate quirk aside, Leek is very touching as prominently shown when he delivers a heartfelt speech to Oodle which convinces him to stay and start the show in the first place.

 - Early-Installment Weirdness: Leek was originally meant to have a gag revolved around him having a weak bladder, but it has made a lot of people, including his voice actor Zoomi, extremely uncomfortable.
 By the time of "Sun Blocked", his bladder issues were gone.
 His pose in the intro reflected the change, going from having his arms placed at his groin as if he has to go to the bathroom to having his arms on his head to indicate a more Nervous Wreck personality.

 - Eaten Alive: In the Pilot, Oodle ate and accidentally murdered him due to mistaking Leek for a non-sentient vegetable, marking his death the first in the series.

 - Meaningful Name: It's almost as if the creator of the show gave him bladder issues because of his name.
-And yes, it does sound like "leak," which can have many meanings, but the context here is that he has bladder problems.
+And yes, it does sound like "leak," which can have many meanings, but the context here is that he has bathroom problems.